geekypedia/Rester/README.md

 -----
 You don't need to.
 There is a built in API for the same.

+#### FROM UI
+1. Open the launch dahboard.
+2. Go to API Configuration
+3. Provide the credentials (Default - admin/admin unless you have changed it from the Codiad editor)
+4. You will find an option to enable default Files API.
+5. Save the settings.

+#### FROM CODE
 1. Open web based code editor: <a href="http://localhost:8080/ide" target="_blank">http://localhost:8080/ide</a>
 2. Load 'api' project
 3. Open 'index.php'